lucasdekam/lo1/theory-lab/metals.md

   * the adsorption site (`'fcc'` or `'ontop'`, see ASE documentation)
   * the exchange-correlation functional (`GGA=RP` for RPBE or `GGA=PE` for PBE)

-Another project (if there is more time) is to calculate the binding energies of the other intermediates (see also {cite:t}`kulkarni2018understanding`) with the computational hydrogen electrode approach.
+More project ideas (if there is more time):
+* calculate the binding energies of the other intermediates (see also {cite:t}`kulkarni2018understanding`) with the computational hydrogen electrode approach.
+* calculate frequencies (spin-polarized?) and compare to {cite:t}`steininger1982adsorption`
+* calculate binding energy referenced to a single atom; use spin-polarization; compare to {cite:t}`lynch2000density`

 ## References